Annual Conference

 Conflict of Interest Disclosure and Attestation

-In order for the proposal to be submitted, all presenters must disclose any financial interests or other relationships that could be considered a conflict of interest.
-Proposals will not be accepted into the conference schedule without a complete COI disclosure from every presenter.
+In order for the proposal to be submitted, the submitting presenter must disclose any financial interests or other relationships that could be considered a conflict of interest.
+Upon being accepted into the conference schedule, all other presenters must submit a conflict of interest disclosure in order to present.

 Review and Notification